tejeshviru/c_programming/README.md

-		-- palindrome_string.c [Write a c program to check given string is palindrome string or not] -- palindrome_number.c [Write a c program to check given number is palindrome number or not] -- strong_number.c [Write a c program to check given number is strong number or not]
+		-- palindrome_string.c [Write a c program to check given string is palindrome string or not] -- palindrome_number.c [Write a c program to check given number is palindrome number or not] -- strong_number.c [Write a c program to check given number is strong number or not] -- prime.c [ C program to find given number is prime or not] -- range_prime.c [C program to find range of prime numbers] -- pascal_triangle.c [ Write a c program to print Pascal triangle] -- ascii.c [Printing ascii value using c program]
+		-- perfect.c [Write a c program to check given number is perfect number or not.]